jhidalgocarrio/tools-pocolog_pybind/README.md

 for t in range(stream.get_size())):
     value = pocolog_pybind.pocolog.get_sample(stream, t)

+    """
-    # print the structure of the Typelib::Value
-    # the Typelib::Category is most likely a Container at the top-level of the stream
-    # thus we can print the structure of the container
+    print the structure of the Typelib::Value the Typelib::Category is most likely a Container at the top-level of the stream thus we can print the structure of the container
+    """
     self.pocolog_pybind.typelib.type_display(value.get_type(), "")

+    """
+    We cast the Typelib::Value object recursively into python types Typelib::Compound --> Python dict
+        Typelib::Array --> Python list
+        Typelib::Container --> Python string or array
+        Typelib::Numeric --> corresponding numeric type in Python If we set recursively=False, only the first level is casted
+    """

+    py_value = value.cast(recursively=True)

+    # now we can print the keys of the Python dictionary
+    print(py_value.keys())

+    # and access our local DEM
+    local_dem = np.array(py_value["data"])
+    local_dem = occ_dem.reshape((py_value["height"], py_value["width"]), order="F")

 ```